Epidural Injections

 Before getting the epidural injection, your doctor will review your medical history, the current medications you’re taking, your allergies, and the potential risks that the injection has.
 If you are an expectant or nursing mother, or maybe you’re planning to get pregnant soon, ensure you inform the doctor.

 Also, the doctor will review the necessary preoperative preparations.
-Patients should not drive after the procedure, so patients should ensure they arrange for someone that will drive them home.
+Patients should not drive after the procedure, so patients should ensure they arrange for someone who will drive them home.
 Put on comfortable clothing and also bring along something that will keep you occupied while waiting for the procedure.

 During